 Our subcontractor agreement template and other good ones to explore

-I’ve put together a basic subcontractor agreement template below that you can download, plug your necessary information into and use immediately as a valid contract.
+We’ve put together a basic subcontractor agreement template below that you can download, plug your necessary information into and use immediately as a valid contract.

-Other good subcontractor agreement templates to reference:
+Other good subcontractor agreement templates to review:

 Independent Consulting Bootcamp‘s Subcontractor Agreement